Lab 8 - Band Arithmetic: NDVI

 .first();

-// Display the image as a false color composite.
+// Display as false color composite

 Map.centerObject(sfoImage, 11);